28 June 2022

 You may come across unfamiliar words and phrases at various points in the buying process.
 For instance, what is the difference between leasehold and freehold?
 What happens on exchange or completion?
 What does the acronym LTV actually mean?
 A Santander survey of 2,000 first time buyers revealed that more than two thirds had misunderstood these terms.
 Don’t fall into the same trap; instead, make sure you seek advice – and consult our glossary of terms for any unfamiliar words and phrases.

-Similarly, to ensure you maximise available help for first time buyers, read up on housebuilder incentives and government schemes such as Help to Buy and First Homes.
+Similarly, to ensure you maximise available help for first time buyers, read up on housebuilder incentives and government schemes such as Shared Ownership and First Homes.
 Our first time house buyers’ guide explains all these and more.

 2. Get Pre-Qualified